network-flows/Lonestar-Mod-Guide/docs/Ship_EN.md

 ![Board.png](../images/Board.png)

+(Optional) If you set new appearance for boss enemies, you can add a cool icon to display on the winning screen.
+The filename should be identical to Image but end with `_icon`.
+(Eg, if Image is Path/Test.png, then icon is Path/Test_icon.png) preferred icon size is 180\*180 pixels.

 ### Animations and Components

 You can configure animation with ModPath field.
 Add a json file in `ShipData` folder and copy its name to the ModPath field in the csv file.